danielsaidi/TextReplacements/README.md

 ## License

-TextReplacementView is available under the MIT license.
+TextReplacements is available under the MIT license.
 See the [LICENSE][License] file for more info.